Camunda 8 Helm installation

 Camunda 8 components without a valid license may display Non-Production License in the navigation bar and issue warnings in the logs.
 These warnings have no impact on startup or functionality, with the exception that Web Modeler has a limitation of five users.

-Enterprise components such as Console are published in Camunda's private Docker registry (registry.camunda.cloud) and are exclusive to enterprise customers.
+The Console and Web Modeler Components are published in Camunda's private Docker registry (registry.camunda.cloud) and are under a proprietary license.
 These components are not available in public repositories.

 To enable Kubernetes to pull the images from this registry, first create an image pull secret using the credentials you received from Camunda: